ReeveVanneman/occupations/README.md

 Some plurals could be a different code than their singular forms eg. spouses=couple spouse=individual.
 Some words would specify jobtitles mainly in the plural: academics.
     - capitalization
-ALL CAPS words confuse the check for proper names (e.g., COOPER=Cooper, POTTER=Potter).
-Maybe translate all caps into initial capital letter only (proper names)?
+ALL CAPS words confuse the check for proper names (e.g., COOPER=Cooper, POTTER=Potter) that are job titles only when not capitalized. jobs.py now translates all caps words into an initial capital, assuming that all caps words are more often proper nouns than not.
-That would correctly catch (and ignore) the notUpper list of common last names that match jobs (e.g., Potter) although it would miss actual jobs such as a potter.
+That would correctly catch (and not code) the notUpper list of common last names that match jobs (e.g., Potter) although it would miss actual jobs such as a potter if it had been written in all caps .
-It would also often incorrectly match the notLower list of words that are not usually jobtitles when the initial letter is lower case (e.g., general).
+And jobs.py incorrectly renders as proper names the notLower list of words that are not usually jobs titles, but are jobs only when the initial letter is upper case (e.g., General).